 How to Create Bootable ISO Image with MSP360 Backup

-- Add MSP360 Remote Assistant to the Recovery Disk
+- Add MSP360 Connect (formerly Remote Desktop) to the Recovery Disk

 This enables you or someone else who provides administration support to connect to the booted Windows Server.